-Some tortoises are raised in captivity.
+To help rebuild tortoise populations in the wild, some are first raised in captivity.
 Here’s how it works:

-In the wild, mother tortoises lay their eggs in holes.
-They cover them with sand.
-When scientists find the eggs, they bring them to a center.
+In the wild, female tortoises lay their eggs in nest holes and cover them with sand.
+When scientists find the buried eggs, they bring them to a rearing center.

 Keeping the Peace